davidxmoody/davidxmoody.com/src/posts/2015-05-25-publishing-my-first-npm-package.md

 Sometimes, you can end up with broken links between pages of your site.
 By "broken link", I mean a link to another page on your site which does not exist.
 They can be caused by simple typos or more complex bugs.

 With static sites, every single page is generated before you deploy your site.
-This makes it possible to check every single internal link to see if any reference another page which does not exist.
+This makes it possible to check all internal links for references to missing pages.

-Thus, the problem I wanted to solve was help developers catch any broken links as easily as possible before they deploy their site.
+Thus, the problem I wanted to solve was to help developers catch broken links as easily as possible.
+I decided to do it by creating an easy to use Metalsmith plugin which could be put at the end of a Metalsmith pipeline and warn developers before it was too late.

-TODO: get "make a metalsmith plugin" in there somewhere

 ## Implementation

+The plugin has to do two main things:

+1. Extract all links in HTML pages
+2. Determine which file in the Metalsmith pipeline should correspond to that link and throw an error if it does not exist

+For the first, I decided to use [cheerio](https://github.com/cheeriojs/cheerio).
+It's basically jQuery for static content.
+I've used cheerio a bit more since then and I have to say it's very nice.
+I was simply able to load cheerio with the contents of each HTML file and use a jQuery like selector to find all links and extract their href attributes.

+For the second, I had a few more problems.

 For this project, the most important